BrightonDube/BizPilot2/RENDER_DEPLOYMENT.md

 - ✅ Check database is in same region as backend
 - ✅ Verify database is running (green status)

+#### Service takes 30+ seconds to respond
+- ✅ This is normal for free tier after inactivity
+- ✅ Free services "spin down" after 15 minutes
+- ✅ First request after sleep takes ~30 seconds to wake up
+- ✅ Upgrade to **starter** plan for always-on service

 #### OAuth not working
 - ✅ Verify Google credentials are correct
 - ✅ Check redirect URIs match exactly in Google Console